Litecoin is just like Bitcoin. It is a cryptocurrency that runs across a decentralized peer to peer network

 Litecoin transactions are verified and confirmed faster than Bitcoin because it generates a block in the Blockchain every 2.5 minutes compared to Bitcoin which usually takes around 10 minutes.
 So, Litecoin offers low transaction fees and faster transactions than you will get on Bitcoin.

-- It is faster and cheaper because it uses an algorithm called Scrypt, which is Litecoin’s unique mining algorithm.
+It is faster and cheaper because it uses an algorithm called Scrypt, which is a Litecoin’s unique mining algorithm.

-Litecoin is one of the first projects to implement Atomic swaps.
+Litecoin is one of the first project to implement the Atomic swaps.

 Litecoin vs Bitcoin Mining